sophiacofone/valorant_omnic/win_loss/win_loss.md

 Refer to the [EDA code](https://github.com/sophiacofone/omnic_ml/blob/main/EDA/eda.py) for more information on the EDA process and how these visuals were generated.

 ## What should players focus on to win a round of Valorant?
-To answer this question, one strategy is to build a classifier that can accuratley predict wins and losses.
-Then, we can examine the feature importances/coefficents and determine which factors are most influential in determining match outcomes.
+To answer this question, one strategy is to build a classifier that can accurately predict wins and losses.
+Then, we can examine the feature importances/coefficients and determine which factors are most influential in determining match outcomes.
 Since we care less about the actual prediction and more about the features, a good choice would be to work with with models like decision trees and logistic regression since these models can be easily interpreted.

 ### Data & Preprocessing
 Refer to the [preprocess section](https://github.com/sophiacofone/omnic_ml/edit/main/preprocess/preprocess.md) for information on overall data preprocessing.
 In addition to these steps, `win_loss/win_loss_data_preprocessing.py` drops some irrelevant columns (`['player','round_number']`), re-maps the true/false strings to 1 and 0, and one-hot encodes the other categorial features (`'map','self_character','ally4_character','ally1_character','ally2_character','ally3_character','opponent5_character', 'opponent6_character','opponent7_character','opponent8_character','opponent9_character','round_info_ally_side','self_longest_inv_state','self_longest_gun_primary','self_longest_gun_secondary','self_post_spike_longest_inv_state','self_pre_spike_longest_inv_state','self_post_spike_longest_gun_secondary','self_pre_spike_longest_gun_secondary','self_post_spike_longest_gun_primary','self_pre_spike_longest_gun_primary']`).
 Finally, I added a feature to capture round length (`['round_info_round_length']`). `win_loss/win_loss_data_preprocessing.py`outputs a csv per dataset, and a combined csv for all the datasets.
 These csvs are the input data for the modeling below.
 The combined dataframe has 28959 rows × 542 columns.